Zhaineiara/first_project_practice/README.md

 Hello!
-This is my first try in using git with github
+This is my first try in using git with github!